Nuclear tests, purges mark four years of Kim's North Korea rule

 He reappeared with a limp and a walking stick.

-Since taking power after his father died of a heart attack in late 2011, Kim, who is married and believed to be in his early 30s, has replaced his defence chief four times.
+Since taking power after his father died of a heart attack in late 2011, Kim, who is married and believed to be in his early 30s, has replaced his defense chief four times.

 He had the last one executed with an anti-aircraft gun, according to the South's spy agency.